MarkRVinson/MarkRVinson.github.io/index.md

 ---
 ### Laboratory Work
-I have processed or overrseen the identification of more than 35,00 benthic invertebrate, zooplankton, and fish stomach content samples.
-I taught aquatic invertebrate biology at Utah State University.
+I have processed or supervised the identification of more than 35,00 benthic invertebrate, zooplankton, and fish stomach content samples.
+I taught aquatic invertebrate taxonomy and biology at Utah State University.
 Stable istope sample preperation and fish aging are also present in my tool box.
 <br>
 <img src="images/BugLab.png?raw=true"/> [full screen view](images/BugLab.png)
 Images from the BugLab years at Utah State University, 1992-2008.
 Clockwise; Rio and I in Desolation Canyon, Green River.
 Typical lower Green River invertebrate sample.
 The BugLab circa 2003.
 Television interview with Doug Miller (SLC television personality). ~22,000 archived invertebrate samples. <br>